Heart Transplant Surgery Preparation and Evaluation

 When you prepare for the heart transplant process at UPMC, you will be assigned a transplant coordinator.

 He or she will guide you through each stage of the heart transplant process.

 The Heart Transplant Team

-UPMC's heart transplant team addresses all aspects of a transplant, including the:
+UPMC's heart transplant team addresses all aspects of preparing for a transplant, including the:

 In addition to your heart transplant coordinator, these team members include: